R. K. Laxman

 Rasipuram Krishnaswami Laxman (24 October 1921 – 26 January 2015) was an Indian cartoonist, illustrator, and humorist.
 He was best known for his creation The Common Man and for his daily cartoon strip, You Said It in The Times of India, which started in 1951.

 R. K. Laxman started his career as a part-time cartoonist, working mostly for local newspapers and magazines.
-While as a college student, he illustrated his older brother R. K. Narayan's stories in The Hindu.
+As a college student, he had illustrated his older brother R. K. Narayan's stories in The Hindu.
 His first full-time job was as a political cartoonist for The Free Press Journal in Mumbai.
-Later, he joined The Times of India, and became famous for The Common Man character, which turned out to be the turning point in Laxman's life.
+Later, he joined The Times of India, and became famous for The Common Man character, which became the turning point in Laxman's life.

 Birth and childhood

 R. K. Laxman was born in Mysore in 1921 in a Tamil Hindu family.
 His father was a headmaster and Laxman was the youngest of eight children: six sons and two daughters.
 His elder brother was novelist R.K.
 Narayan.
-Laxman was known as "Pied Piper of Delhi".
+Laxman was known as the "Pied Piper of Delhi" because of the magical hold his daily cartoons had over millions of readers.

 An ill-mannered student in school, he was often punished by his teachers for misbehaving.
 In his words, “I felt wretched in the classroom.
 I am convinced that school-learning is unnatural and bad for human beings.”
 His academic performance was poor, and it was in this time that his inclination to art blossomed.

 Laxman was fascinated by the illustrations in magazines such as The Strand, Punch, Bystander, Wide World and Tit-Bits, before he had even begun to read.
 Soon, at three years old, he was drawing on his own, on the floors, walls and doors of his house and doodling caricatures of his teachers at school; praised by a teacher for his drawing of a peepal leaf, he began to think of himself as an artist in the making.
 Laxman notes in his autobiography, The Tunnel of Time: